ggradnig/ngrx-run/README.md

 ## Utilities

-**ngrx-reducer-effects** will likely increase the amount of code in your reducers, because action handlers will deal with larger chunks of application state.
+**ngrx-run** will likely increase the amount of code in your reducers, because action handlers will deal with larger chunks of application state.
 This is actually good, because you'll make more deliberate decisions on what should happen in response to events.
 Because you'll likely write more code, it is important to make it as concise as possible.
 The library exports some utilities to help you do that.